saurabhmalidev/Practice_Code/string_programs.md

 6. Count the Frequency of Each Character.

+  word =  "banana"
+  seen = []
+  my_dict = {}
+  for i in word:
+      if i in seen:
+          my_dict[i] += 1
+      else:
+          seen.append(i)
+          my_dict[i] = 1
+  print(my_dict)

-7. Find the First Non-Repeating Character.
+8. Find the First Non-Repeating Character.

-8. Check whether Two Strings are Anagrams.
+9. Check whether Two Strings are Anagrams.

-9. Count the Number of Occurrences of a Substring (without using .count()).
+10. Count the Number of Occurrences of a Substring (without using .count()).

-10. Replace Every Space with a Hyphen (-).
+11. Replace Every Space with a Hyphen (-).

-11. Capitalize the First Letter of Every Word (without using .title()).
+12. Capitalize the First Letter of Every Word (without using .title()).

-12. Find the Longest Word in a Sentence.
+13. Find the Longest Word in a Sentence.

-13. Compress a String (e.g., aaabbcccc → a3b2c4).
+14. Compress a String (e.g., aaabbcccc → a3b2c4).

-14. Remove Duplicate Characters while Preserving Order.
+15. Remove Duplicate Characters while Preserving Order.

-15. Check whether One String is a Rotation of Another.
+16. Check whether One String is a Rotation of Another.

-16. Find the Most Frequent Character in a String.
+17. Find the Most Frequent Character in a String.

-17. Reverse Each Word in a Sentence while Keeping the Word Order the Same.
+18. Reverse Each Word in a Sentence while Keeping the Word Order the Same.

-18. Remove Consecutive Duplicate Characters.
+19. Remove Consecutive Duplicate Characters.

-19. Check whether Two Strings are Isomorphic.
+20. Check whether Two Strings are Isomorphic.

-20. Implement Left, Right, and Center String Alignment without using .ljust(), .rjust(), or .center().
+21. Implement Left, Right, and Center String Alignment without using .ljust(), .rjust(), or .center().